MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/03-intro-git-github.md

 ```
 {: .language-bash}

 When Git requires our input, it will automatically open up a text editor for us to enter messages and fix conflicts.
 We learned about one text editor - nano - in our Unix lesson.
-By default, Git uses a different text editor called vim.
+By default, Git uses a different text editor called Vim.
 Vim can be challenging for new (and experienced!) users to navigate, so we should change our default editor to one with which we're already familiar.

 ```
 $ git config --global core.editor "nano -w"
 ```
 {: .language-bash}

 If you have a different preferred text editor, it is possible to reconfigure the text editor for Git to other editors whenever you want to change it.
-Vim is the default editor.
 If you did not change your editor and are stuck in Vim, the following instructions will help you exit.

 > ## Exiting Vim
 >